ClearMeasureLabs/onion-architecture-dotnet-7-container-apps/README.md

     2. Create a variable called **OctoProjectGroup** with the value being the Project Group that houses your Octopus Project.
     3. Create a variable called **OctoProjectName** with the value being the name of your Octopus Project.
     4. Create a variable called **OctoSpace** with the value being the name of your Octopus Space.
-    5. Create a variable called **TDDAppName** with the value equaling the Octopus **container_app_name** variable TDD value. default is tdd-ui
-    6. Create a variable called **TDDResourceGroup** with the value equaling the Octopus **ResourceGroupName** variable TDD value. default is onion-architecture-dotnet-7-containers-tdd

 ![Alt text](images/variable%20group%202.png)